floriand99/larapublish-backend/README.md

 # LaraPublish

 The backend for Larapublish.
-An article publishing platform, in which users can publish articles.
+An article publishing platform, in which users can publish/edit/delete/like articles etc.

 You can view it in the following link: